Student Information Disclaimer

 College of Arts and Sciences

-- Providing outstanding general education courses integrated with each student’s major
+- Outstanding general education courses with a professional focus

-- Providing an Honors Program to engage students in a variety of academically challenging and imaginative experiences
+- Honors courses to engage students in a variety of academically challenging and imaginative experiences

 College of Business